Hangar-31/atlantamusicians.com/src/pages/scholarship.md

         title: Honorable Mention, violin
         text: >
-          As a Fellow in the Atlanta Symphony Orchestra's Talent Development Program, I have

-          participated for two seasons in the Atlanta Symphony Youth Orchestra, including one year as

-          Associate Concert Master; one season as Concert Master of the Metropolitan Youth Symphony

-          Orchestra at Georgia State University, and concert competition winner performing the Bruch
+          As a Fellow in the Atlanta Symphony Orchestra's Talent Development Program, Gordon Scott Meeks participated for two seasons in the Atlanta Symphony Youth Orchestra, including one year as Associate Concert Master.
+He has performed one season as Concert Master of the Metropolitan Youth Symphony Orchestra at Georgia State University, and won the 2019 concerto competition performing the Bruch Concerto, Op.

-          Concerto, Op.
           26 in 2019.
-I performed Bach's "Partita in E Major" at the 2018 ATSA Conference;

-          performed for Atlanta Music Club; performed for the 75th Anniversary ASO pre-concert recital;

-          attended Brevard Summer Music Institute, 2018; GMEA All-State Symphony, 2018; Cobb All

-          Honors Orchestra, 2018; University of Indiana Summer Strings Institute, 2019; Cleveland

-          Inst itute of Music Audition Intensive, 2020; Sphinx Summer Academy, 2020; I have performed
+Gordon performed Bach's "Partita in E Major" at the 2018 ATSA Conference, and has performed for Atlanta Music Club, and the 75th Anniversary ASO pre-concert recital.
+Gordon attended Brevard Summer Music Institute, GMEA All-State Symphony, Cobb All Honors Orchestra, University of Indiana Summer Strings Institute, Cleveland Institute of Music Audition Intensive, and the Sphinx Summer Academy.

-          in master classes for Kelly Hall Tompkins, Stephen Rose, Alex Kerr, Mimi Zweig and Rachel
+          Gordan has performed in master classes for Kelly Hall Tompkins, Stephen Rose, Alex Kerr, Mimi Zweig and Rachel Barton Pine.

-          Barton Pine.
         image: /assets/ev_gordon-meeks-1-c962b8470e.jpg
         alt_text: Gordon Scott Meeks
       - name: Kangin Joo